mjziebarth/DOOMERCAT/qgis-plugin/help.md

 for k0 < k0min **with bandwidth** as
 given.

-If **select homogeneous** is checked, a point selection algorithm is performed before the optimization starts.
-The selection algorithm successively removes one point of the closest point pair until only the provided number of data points remains.
-This should lead to a fairly homogeneous data set, a considerable speedup for large data sets (such as large raster layers), and can have beneficial effects on the cost function if large point clouds lead to undesirable results.

 The **ellipsoid** row specifies the ellipsoid according to which geographic coordinates will internally be projected to 3D Euclidean